George Thorogood: Music career

-Thorogood's popularity began to decline in the 1990s.
-His eighth studio album, Boogie People, only sold around 300,000 copies, but it did contain the song "If You Don't Start Drinkin' (I'm Gonna Leave)", which eventually became a concert staple.
+The band's popularity began to decline in the 1990s.
+Their eighth studio album, Boogie People, only sold around 300,000 copies, but it did contain the song "If You Don't Start Drinkin' (I'm Gonna Leave)", which eventually became a concert staple.
 That year he also toured with Elvin Bishop in support of Bishop's album Don't Let the Bossman Get You Down!.
 The next year, The Baddest of George Thorogood and the Destroyers was released, it was the band's second and final album to be certified platinum by the RIAA.
-His next album, Haircut, contained the song "Get a Haircut", which peaked at No. 2 on the Billboard Album Rock Tracks, and was the No. 1 most played song on Canadian FM radio.
+Rhythm guitarist Steve Chrismar left the band before the release of their next album, Haircut.
+The album featured the song "Get a Haircut", which peaked at No. 2 on the Billboard Album Rock Tracks, and was the No. 1 most played song on Canadian FM radio.
 In April 1995, EMI released the Destroyer's second live album, Live: Let's Work Together.
 After the release of the album the Destroyers embarked on a summer tour, after which they began preparing material for their next album.
 The Destroyers' next album was 1997's Rockin' My Life Away.
 It was their first studio album to miss the Billboard 200 since their debut in 1977, although it was their first to chart on Billboard's Top Blues Album chart.

 In 1998 EMI America dropped the Destroyers, so they signed with CMC International.
 The next year, they released Half a Boy/Half a Man.
 The album failed to chart in any capacity, and its single, "I Don't Trust Nobody", was their final single to chart, peaking at number 24 on the Billboard Mainstream Rock chart.
 The same year they were the featured musical guest on Late Night with Conan O'Brien on the June 8 broadcast.
+In July 1999 guitarist Jim Suhler joined the band.
 CMC International also released their third live album, Live in '99.
 Their next albums all charted high on Billboard's Top Blues Album chart.